AdrianOrcik/HowTo/README.md

 ---------

-:pencil: How to made UI/UX designers independent?
+:pencil: How we made UI/UX designers independent?
 ---------
 :warning: Issue
 - Screen effects are running by tweening the library what is not easy to use for UI/UX designers as non-tech people